aerospike/aerospike-client-python/doc/client.rst

     .. method:: batch_operate(keys: list, ops: list, [policy_batch: dict], [policy_batch_write: dict]) -> BatchRecords

         Perform the same read/write transactions on multiple keys.

-        This will return a :class:`BatchRecords` object with a ``result`` value of ``0`` if one of the following is true:

-            * All transactions are successful.
-            * One or more transactions failed because:

-                - A record was filtered out by an expression
-                - The record was not found

-        Otherwise if one or more transactions failed, the :class:`BatchRecords` object will have a ``result`` value equal to an `as_status <https://docs.aerospike.com/apidocs/c/dc/d42/as__status_8h.html>`_ error code.

-        In any case, the :class:`BatchRecords` object has a list of batch records called ``batch_records``, and each batch record contains the result of that transaction.

         :param list keys: The keys to operate on.
         :param list ops: List of operations to apply.